purpleteam-labs/purpleteam-docs/local/local-workflow.md

       "sutProtocol": "https",
       ```

-    Assuming you have set the relevant environment variables [detailed](https://github.com/purpleteam-labs/purpleteam) for the CLI.
-From the purpleteam CLI root directory, run the following command:
+    Assuming you have set the relevant environment variables [detailed](https://github.com/purpleteam-labs/purpleteam) for the CLI, from the purpleteam CLI root directory, run the following command:

      ```shell
      npm start test